diegomiranda02/debt_calc_agent/README.md

 ## CrewAI Framework

 CrewAI makes it super easy to collaborate with AI agents.
-Here, we've trained an agent to be an expert in calculating payment delay interest rates in contracts.
+In this example, it was implemented an agent to be an expert in calculating payment delay interest rates in contracts.

 ## Running the Script
 - **Install Dependencies**: Run `poetry install --no-root`.